Masudyee/science-facts-hub-2/README.md

 Instead of dying at the end of its life, this creature essentially hits a biological "ctrl+z" to turn itself back into a baby, escaping old age completely.

 ---
+## 🌌 Science Facts Hub - Phase 2 (Day 25)

+"An investment in knowledge pays the best interest." — Benjamin Franklin

+Welcome to Day 25!
+Today, we are exploring a strange quantum mechanics reality about light.
+Did you know that light can act as both a moving wave and a solid particle at the exact same time?

+---

+### 💡 Wave-Particle Duality: The Split Personality of Light

+For centuries, the world's greatest scientists argued over what light actually is.
+Isaac Newton claimed light was made of tiny particles, while Christiaan Huygens argued it was made of waves.
+Turns out, they were both completely right.

+- **The Double-Slit Experiment:** When scientists shine light through two tiny parallel slits onto a screen, it creates an interference pattern of stripes.
+This proves light behaves like a continuous **wave**, rippling and overlapping just like water.
+- **The Photoelectric Effect:** However, when light hits certain metals, it knocks electrons free like billiard balls hitting one another.
+This proves light also acts as localized packets of energy or individual **particles** called photons (a discovery that won Einstein his Nobel Prize).
+- **The Observer Effect:** The most mind-boggling part of quantum mechanics is that light behaves like a wave *until* we try to measure or observe it directly.
+The moment a conscious observer tries to track which slit an individual photon passes through, the wave collapses and it behaves strictly like a solid particle.

+**In Short:**
+Light does not have a single fixed identity.
+It dynamically shifts between being a smooth wave and a solid particle depending entirely on how we choose to look at it.

+---